It seems like it should be so simple right?

-It seems like it should be so simple, but drafting and finalizing your guest list can be one of the most stressful parts of planning a wedding.
+But drafting and finalizing your guest list can be one of the most daunting and stressful parts of planning a wedding.

 How do you stay within budget, invite everyone you want to be there, and not step on your great-aunt’s-second-cousin-once-removed’s toes in the process?

 Here’s our top 5 Tips for Narrowing Down Your Wedding Guest List:

 1. You’re going to be so sick of this by the time this is all done, but, like all parts of your wedding...budget, budget, BUDGET.

 This is a party you’ve invited your guests to, with the expectation that they will be fed and cared for.
 They’ve taken time to come and be with you on your special day, be sure to thank them by taking care of them.
 Every guest should have a seat during your ceremony and every guest should be fed.
 Vendors who spend the day with you (photographers/videographers, officiants, DJs, planners) will often write a meal into their contracts for themselves and their staff as well.
 If you know what you’re able to spend before putting together a rough draft of your guest list, you’ll be in a great position for any planning decisions.